 What a compliance officer should do this quarter

-Establish the cadence of evidence-pack generation now.
-A pack generated on the day of the deadline is less credible than a pack generated as part of an ongoing quarterly cycle that happens to include the deadline.
-Document the methodology before you need it: the firm's policy on how the gap analysis is performed, who reviews classifications, when overrides happen, what is escalated.
-Test the chain end-to-end: generate a pack, verify the hash, retrieve the timestamp, save the artefact in the firm's document management system, record the act.
-The day the firm is asked to produce its Section 250 evidence is not the day to discover that the timestamping integration was not configured correctly.
+Document the methodology before you need it: how the gap analysis is run, who reviews classifications, when overrides happen, what gets escalated.
+Then test the chain end to end.
+Generate a pack, verify the hash, retrieve the timestamp, save the artefact in the firm's document management system, and record the act of doing so.
+The day you are asked to produce Section 250 evidence is not the day to find out the timestamping integration was never configured correctly.

 Related articles